-NOTE: The following information is meant for educational and informational purposes only and is not intended as a tool to diagnosis or treat any medical condition.
+NOTE: The following information is meant for educational and informational purposes only and is not intended as a tool to diagnose or treat any medical condition.

 What is Andropause?

-Andropause refers to a decline in testosterone in men, with a group of symptoms, physical changes on the body, and specific blood tests.
-Andropause may be associated with other related hormone imbalances, particularly increased estrogen (the main female hormone).
+Andropause refers to a decline in testosterone or low testosterone in men that can produce a group of signs and symptoms, as well as physical changes in the body.
+It can often be diagnosed with a blood test.
+Andropause, or low testosterone production, may be associated with other related hormone imbalances, particularly estrogen excess or higher estrogen levels (the main female hormone).
 The term “andropause” comes from the Greek prefix “andro” meaning male or man and the suffix “pause” meaning cessation or stopping.

 Other terms for andropause are: